aounali720/snort-project/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting malicious network packets .
-The primary focus was to monitor and analyze network traffic within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The primary focus was to monitor and analyze network traffic within snort tool and forwarded the alerts using Snort-Forwarder  to a  Security Information and Event Management (SIEM) system (Splunk Enterprise), generating test telemetry to mimic real-world network scenarios.
+This hands-on experience was designed to deepen understanding of network security, network traffic , and defensive strategies.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]